arvinkarpiah/goph420_w2024_lab01_stAK/README.md

 Lab 01: The purpose of this lab is to examine algorithms for performing numerical integration of functions represented by both discrete data samples and in cases where the function to be integrated is available

+All .py files to be run can be found at src/goph420_lab01